 Recent studies in larger teleost fish confirm the existence of the SVS and the arterial origin of its plasma content.
 The authors of theses studies seem to equate it with the lymphatic system of Danio rerio as described in the last decade.
 However, the people who do research on zebrafish lymphatics have been very cautious when I asked them: Does zebrafish have a SVS separate from the lymphatic system or is the lymphatic system identical to what has been named SVS before?

 Vogel proposes to stick with the traditional nomenclature which defined the lymphatic system anatomically "as vessels without arterial inflow, connected to the venous system" (Vogel WOP.
 Zebrafish and lymphangiogenesis: a reply.
 Anat Sci Int [Internet].
 2010; 85(2):118–9.
 However, if the SVS and the lymphatic systems of teleostei appear to be one and the same thing based on the molecular markers and genetic origin, it would be confusing to use two different names.
-After all, we all also accept that the genetic code and not functional or visual similarity is used to classify organisms.
+After all, we all also accept that the genetic code and not functional or visual similarity is used these days to classify organisms.
+A sperm cell is still a human cell even if it looks like a choanoflagellate (a unicellular animal with a flagellum).

 I read many of the older publications about the lymphatic system in teleost fish and other non-mammalian animals when I prepared for the defence of my PhD thesis.
 It was of advantage to know German as much of the pre-WW2 literature is written in German.
 I copied many of the historic articles and I thought it would be a good idea to make them available Here are the first four, more will follow later.